Red-Fairy/uOCF-code/README.md

 ---

-This the official repository of the paper **Unsupervised Discovery of Object-Centric Neural Fields**.
+This is the official repository of the paper **Unsupervised Discovery of Object-Centric Neural Fields**.

 **Authors:** Rundong Luo<sup>* </sup>, Hong-Xing "Koven" Yu<sup>*</sup>, Jiajun Wu from Stanford University